Placebo Effect (band): History

 The band was formed in the late 1980s by Axel Machens (vocals, synth, harmonizer, drum computer), Christoph Kunze (vocals, synth, sampler, percussions) and Achim Windel (vocals, sampler, sequencer, synth).
 Axel met Christoph in a club in 1989 where Christoph was an EBM DJ.
 The pair soon discovered that they each owned a synthesizer which led them to begin experimenting with making music together.
 Achim soon joined Christoph and Axel and the trio began making recordings on four track tapes.

 After self-producing several cassette tapes, the band recorded their first full-length album, Galleries of Pain, in 1992.
 The album was recorded and mixed with the assistance of Bruno Kramm of Das Ich at his Danse Macabre Studio, then released on Kramm's Danse Macabre label.
 The band informally credited Bruno as the fourth "secret" band member in the studio not only due to his production assistance, but owing to the availability of his studio's electronic music equipment which greatly expanded on what the band had available at the time.
 Galleries of Pain is considered by many to be a classic EBM album.

 Two releases followed Galleries - the Slashed Open EP in 1993 and Manipulated Mind Control in 1994.
-The creation of Manipulated Mind Control became a turning point for the band due to difficulties during production.
+The creation of Manipulated Mind Control became a turning point for the band due to difficulties during production, resulting in a release that some fans considered a disappointment.
 External pressures to produce dancefloor oriented tracks in opposition to the band's characteristic atmospherics and internal conflicts left the band not on talking terms post-production.
 Frustrated and not having the energy to work on new material, the band released a compendium of earlier and rare material in order to finish out their contract with Ausfahrt records.
 Other than a pair of live shows in 1999 and 2004, the band was effectively defunct until 2014.